Dlelo/Simple-Survey-Application---React-Basics-form-handling-/README.md

 ```

-04. Confirm npm is installed by confirming the version with the command
+04. Confirm npm installation by confirming the version with the command

 ```
 $ npm --version